IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## PTA Meeting Tuesday Dec.
 1

-Join us for the final PTA meeting of the year!
+**Join us at 6 PM on Dec 1 for the final PTA meeting of 2020!** Get all the latest news and updates, and help make amazing things happen in 2021.